jlevy/og-equity-compensation/README.md

 investors.
 Secondary sales are not routine, but they can sometimes occur, such as when an employee sells to an accredited investor who wants to invest in the company.

-🄳 Shares held by an employee are typically subject to a **right of first refusal** in favor of the company, meaning the employee can’t sell their shares to a third party without offering to sell their shares to the company first.
+🄳 Shares held by an employee are typically subject to a **right of first refusal (ROFR)** in favor of the company, meaning the employee can’t sell their shares to a third party without offering to sell their shares to the company first.

 🔸 Private sales generally require the agreement and cooperation of the company, for both contractual and practical reasons.